Skip to content

 8. Haemoglobin concentration ≥ 90 g/L; white blood cell (WBC) count ≥ 2 x 10\^9/L; platelets ≥ 100 x 10\^9/L measured within 2 weeks of enrolment.

-9. Liver function tests (total bilirubin, alanine transaminase (ALT), aspartate transaminase (AST) and alkaline phosphatase) ≤ 3X the limit of normal measured within 2 weeks of enrolment.
+9. Liver function tests (total bilirubin, alanine transaminase (ALT), aspartate transaminase (AST)) ≤ 3X the limit of normal measured within 2 weeks of enrolment.
 Serum albumin ≥ 23 g/L within 2 weeks of enrolment.

 10. Eastern Cooperative Oncology Group (ECOG) Performance Scale Score ≤ 2 measured within 2 weeks of enrolment.